jonlevi/self_not_self/README.md

 # How different are self and nonself?
 This repo is the minimal code for reproducing the figure set and analyses for our paper   [How different are self and nonself](https://arxiv.org/abs/2212.12049)

-There is a lot more code and work that went into this project, including the code for actually inferring the models and a lot of analyses that did not make it into the paper.
+There is a lot more code and work that went into this project, including more detailed code for inferring models, alternative architectures, and and a lot of analyses that did not make it into the paper.
 For those, we encourage you to visit our main repo at: https://github.com/andim/peptidome

 # Max Ent Tutorial
 We include a basic [example tutorial](https://github.com/jonlevi/self_not_self/blob/main/max_ent/max_ent_tutorial.md) for how to train a maximum entropy model of a peptidome.
 This will take you all the way from a reference proteome to fitting model parameters and calculating entropies.